-ATR, the world number one regional aircraft manufacturer, delivered the first-ever green financed aircraft to Braathens Regional Airlines (BRA).
+ATR has delivered the first-ever green financed aircraft to Braathens Regional Airlines (BRA) in Sweden.

 Vigeo Eiris is one of the world’s leading independent agencies providing Environmental, Social and Governance (ESG) ratings.
 Therefore, the project of replacing ageing regional jets with new ATR 72-600 aircraft is aligned with the Green Loan Principles (GLP).
 This was established by the Loan Market Association in 2018.

 This first-ever green financing of an aircraft confirms the high sustainable value of the modern ATR turboprop aircraft.